kunaldhongade/Typescript-demo/README.md

-# TimePass
+# Typescript-demo

-Welcome to the TimePass repository!
+Welcome to the Typescript-demo repository!
 This repository serves as a personal space to store miscellaneous code snippets, experiments, and projects for personal use.

 ## Introduction

-TimePass is a personal repository created to store any code that doesn't fit into specific projects or categories.
+Typescript-demo is a personal repository created to store any code that doesn't fit into specific projects or categories.
 Whether it's a quick script, a small experiment, or a random idea, this repository provides a place to keep track of code snippets for future reference.

 ## Features